Manuscript Wish List

 My interests in graphic novels include:

-LB Ink has a robust list already, and especially in my first year or so my acquisitions will mainly be aimed at filling gaps in the current publishing program.
+LB Ink has a robust list already, and especially in my first year my acquisitions will mainly be aimed at filling gaps in the current publishing program.
 As time goes on, please check back, as I'm sure the below list will expand!

 -